 Walking and biking during the daytime also offer significant sunlight-related benefits: vitamin D and circadian rhythm regulation.
 Many of us who work in offices see little sunlight, which can impact sleep timing and vitamin D uptake.
 It doesn’t take a ton of time, either.
 Depending on skin tone and clothing, 10 to 30 minutes is more than enough.
 If you can’t walk or bike to work, try walking for your lunch or coffee break, preferably in morning or early afternoon.

-Other research has shown that eco-friendly commuting positively influences mood.
+Other research has shown that person-powered commuting positively influences mood.
 British researchers found that people who changed to biking or walking to work from driving reported reduced stress and better concentration, with less stress being more conducive to better rest.
 Public transit also showed improvements over driving.

 Another benefit?
 Your fatter pocketbook.
 Kiplinger hosts a bike savings calculator, which estimates that a person biking to work (10 miles) could save about $5.00 per day on top of any parking or toll costs.
 There is a even a federal incentive worth about $20 per month for frequent bike commuters, and certain metros and employers also offer financial incentives for eco-friendly commuters.